frontenddogma/web-development-glossary/manuscript/intro.md

 Sometimes there is imprecision: Is a home page really a special type of web page, yet a _homepage_ just another word for a website?
 (Per this book, trying to gauge how “most” people use respective terms, it&nbsp;is.)

 Unfortunately, there are going to be inconsistencies, probably errors, and perhaps also controversy.
 Please [help improve the glossary](https://github.com/j9t/web-development-glossary-forum/issues/new) as well as, if applicable, Wikipedia and MDN.
-Giving back to the communities, work on the book led to numerous small improvements to both [Wikipedia](https://en.wikipedia.org/wiki/Special:Contributions/Jens_Meiert) and [MDN articles](https://wiki.developer.mozilla.org/en-US/dashboards/revisions?user=j9t), but it is unlikely that these improvements covered all there was to improve.
+Giving back to the communities, work on the book has led to numerous small improvements to both [Wikipedia](https://en.wikipedia.org/wiki/Special:Contributions/Jens_Meiert) and [MDN articles](https://wiki.developer.mozilla.org/en-US/dashboards/revisions?user=j9t), but it is unlikely that these improvements covered all there was to improve.
 Thank you for sharing your knowledge and taking the time to contribute as&nbsp;well.

 ### Licenses